muturi-cyber/-CULINARY-CONNECT/README.md

 Modelling Techinques used:

 Content-Based Filtering:
 it utilizes TF-IDF or cosine similarity to recommend recipes based on ingredient overlap.

 Collaborative Filtering:
 Leverages user item interaction matrix for personalized suggestions.

 Evaluation Metrics:

 Precision, Recall,RMSE and MAE to measure the recommendation quality and relevance.

-2. SENTIMENTAL ANALYSIS MODEL
+2.SENTIMENTAL ANALYSIS MODEL

 Objective:
 Classify user reiviews into positive,neutral or negative sentiments,to understand user preferences and improve engagement